+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 “What are the requirements for Medicaid in California?” is a common question that petitioners interested in Medicaid ask, because they want to make sure they are qualified to receive assistance before submitting an application.
 Determining who is eligible for Medicaid is the first step in the application process for medical assistance, so applicants can decide whether or not they should apply for benefits.
 Applicants should understand how to qualify for Medicaid in order to complete a successful application and potentially be accepted into California’s health care assistance program.
 Requirements for Medicaid in CA, also known as the Medi-Cal system, are based upon the federal government’s application guidelines and the state’s own protocol for who is to receive Medicaid assistance.
 To gain more information on the eligibility requirements for Medicaid under the Medi-Cal program, continue reading the sections below.

 Who is eligible for Medicaid in California?